Skip to content

 Default: 60

-• Controls polling frequency for a refresh token and also the frequency of the reaper thread to check on the SSO session.
+• Controls polling frequency for a refresh token and also the frequency of the reaper thread to check on the SSO session

 Custom OAuth Plugin

-By extending the 3forge AMI OAuth plugin, you can create your own Ami OAuth Plugin if you have custom requirements for access control or entitlements.
+By extending the 3forge OAuth plugin, you can create your own Ami OAuth Plugin if you have custom requirements for access control or entitlements.

 Main Components